osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 #### Working with Multiple Input Files

 Usually you are using osm2pgsql with a single input file.

-Do not use osm2pgsql with more than one input file in versions before 1.4.0.
-It might work or it might not.
-{: .note}

 Osm2pgsql can read multiple input files at once, merging the data from the input files ignoring any duplicate data.
 For this to